Raywire/iReporter/README.md

 ## Getting Started

-Git clone the repo
+Git clone the repo and cd into the root folder.

 ### Prerequisites

 Node to run the tests
-A simple HTTP Server to load the static pagess
+A simple HTTP Server to load the static pages

 ## Running the app
 Cd into the iReporter folder